Eternals (comics): Modern Age

-In recent times, Ikaris met the archaeologist Daniel Damian and his daughter Margo, and accompanied them into an old Eternal city in the Andes, where he awakened Ajak.
-Ajak began the process to receive the Celestials.
-These movements alerted the Deviants, who decided to attack New York and to provoke fear in the humans against the coming celestials.
-When the Celestials returned to judge the worthiness of their creations a few years ago, the Eternals found themselves clashing with the Deviants again, and decided to publicly reveal their existence to humanity.
-Zuras feared what would happen if the Celestials judged unfavorably.
-They encountered Thor again, and were attacked by Thor's father Odin and the Olympian gods, who tried to prevent their interfering with the gods' plans to attack the Celestials.
-Eventually, the Eternals decided to help the gods and formed a Uni-Mind to assist the Destroyer's assault on the Celestials.
+Ikaris accompanies Daniel Damian and his daughter Margo into an Eternal city in the Andes, where he awakens Ajak.
+Ajak begins the process to receive the Celestials.
+These movements alert the Deviants, who decide to attack New York.
+When the Celestials return to judge the worthiness of their creations, the Eternals find themselves clashing with the Deviants again, and decided to publicly reveal their existence to humanity.
+However, Zuras is killed in the battle against the Celestials.